 Architectural art nouveau in Brussels was a dramatic departure from traditional Flemish gable-centric design.
 The photo below from S Marks The Spots, is a perfect example of how the new style illuminated the city.

-We read from the menu that this was a former hardware store, designed by a student of Victor Horta.
-Who was Victor Horta we wondered?
+We read from La Quincallerie’s menu that this was a former hardware store, designed by a student of Victor Horta.
+Who was Victor Horta, and what was his role in the milieu art nouveau architecture Brussels took on so quickly in the 1890s, we wondered?
 From then, the chase was on.

-1. Introduce yourself to Victor Horta, the father of art nouveau in Brussels, and perhaps the world.
+1. Get to know Victor Horta, the father of art nouveau in Brussels, and perhaps the world, in depth at the Horta Museum.

 Victor Horta – Architect and Designer Video: